 SCREEN: To be uploaded by Authors: Imaging parameters being set.

 Scout X-ray transmission images along the length of the support to determine the overall imaging field in the heart’s longitudinal axis [1].
-For scanning, use a rotation step of 0.18 degrees, a frame averaging of 5, and a sample rotation of 180 degrees.
+For scanning, use a rotation step of 0.18 degrees, a frame averaging of 5, and a sample rotation of 180 degrees by deselecting the option for a 360 degree acquisition.
 Select the offset scanning mode to image the entire width of the sample support [2].

 SCREEN: To be uploaded by Authors: Scouting X-ray transmission images, imaging field being determined in the heart’s longitudinal axis.